The Top 10 Best Football (Soccer) Teams of All Time

-For winning 3 successive international football tournaments, the best football team of all time has to be Spain.
-They won the 2008 and 2012 European Championships, and the 2010 FIFA World Cup.
+For winning three successive international football tournaments, the best football team of all time has to be Spain.
+They won the 2008 and 2012 European Championships and the 2010 FIFA World Cup.
 Between 2007 and 2009 they went 35 games unbeaten.
 This included winning all ten of their 2010 World Cup qualification games.
-Formed almost exclusively from the Barcelona and Real Madrid teams, notable players include David Villa, Xavi, Andres Iniesta, Carles Puyol, Xabi Alonso, and Iker Casillas.
+Formed almost exclusively from the Barcelona and Real Madrid teams, the team's notable players include David Villa, Xavi, Andres Iniesta, Carles Puyol, Xabi Alonso, and Iker Casillas.

 © 2013 Thomas Swan